Béla Guttmann: Hungarian international

-Between 1921 and 1924, Guttmann also played six times for the Hungary national football team, scoring on his debut on 5 June 1921 in a 3–0 win against Germany.
-Later in the same month he also played against a Southern Germany XI.
+Between 1921 and 1924, Guttmann played six times for the Hungary national football team, scoring on his debut on 5 June 1921 in a 3–0 win against Germany.
+Later in the same month, he also played against a Southern Germany XI.
 His remaining four appearances all came in May 1924 in games against Switzerland, Saarland, Poland, and Egypt.
 The latter two were at the 1924 Olympic Games in Paris.
 During the preparations for the competition Guttmann objected to the fact that there were more officials than players in the Hungary squad.
 He also complained that the hotel was more suitable for socialising than match preparation, and to demonstrate his disapproval he hung dead rats on the doors of the travelling officials.

 Coaching career

 Guttmann coached two dozen teams in ten countries, from 1933 to 1974, and won two European Cups, and ten national championships.
 He also coached the national teams of Hungary, Austria, the Netherlands, Italy, Brazil, Uruguay, and Portugal.
 As a coach, tactically he pioneered the 4–2–4 formation, and had his teams play fearless attacking football.
 In addition, he required that his players follow his regime of diet, rigorous fitness, and hard training.